daformat/grank/README.md

 Will search for urbandictionary.com's position here :
 [http://www.google.com/search?q=get+a+life](http://www.google.com/search?q=get+a+life)

-Alternatively, just launch the script **without** parameters, it will launch in interactive mode and ask you for the url and search terms.
+Alternatively, just launch the script **without** parameters, it will launch in interactive mode and ask you for the url and search terms, using the default host and locale.

 ### MacOSX users